yuhan1li/AttnEdgeMiner/README.md

   --runs 10 \
   --dgi-scale 0.1
 ```
-Please use the argument --help to see all available input parameters.
+Use the --help argument to see all available input parameters and their descriptions.
 ### 4️⃣ Extract and Merge Attention Scores (Python)

-In the final step, combine_attention_scores.py aggregates attention scores from multiple GATv2+DGI runs, integrates cell-type information, and computes per-edge rankings.
-It generates a detailed per-edge score file (edge_scores_detailed.csv) and a confidence summary file (edge_scores_confidence.csv) for downstream analysis.
+The combine_attention_scores.py script aggregates attention scores from multiple runs, integrates cell-type specific information, and computes comprehensive per-edge ranking metrics.
+It generates two key output files: a detailed per-edge score file (edge_scores_detailed.csv) containing raw attention scores from all runs, and a confidence summary file (edge_scores_confidence.csv) that provides consolidated rankings and confidence assessments for downstream biological interpretation.

 ```
 python combine_attention_scores.py \